abh1navv/abh1navv.github.io/data/blog/java-records.md

         this("John Doe", email);
     }

-    // replaces the default constructor
+    // replaces the canonical constructor
     public Contact(String name, String email) {
         this.name = name;
         this.email = email;